phetsims/phet-info/doc/interactive-description-technical-guide.md

       not exist on screen, other labeling options can be considered.
     * `aria-label`: is an aria attribute that can provide an accessible name.
     * `aria-labelledby`: aria-labelledby can be used to associate an HTML element other than the label element to another element.
-The elements do not have to be right beside eachother.
+The elements do not have to be right beside each other.
 In a PhET Sim one might want to associate a heading element with a region or group.
 For example, an H2 heading is associated with the Play Area region through an `aria-labelledby` attribute.
 With this association the H2's content, "Play Area", provides the region with an accessible name in the _Accessibility Tree_ which is accessed by assistive technology.